Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-6-kernels.md

 then you can only access those files owned by said user, or explicitly shared by other users.

-But there again so does any system manage access to resources.
+But there again so does any system-managed access to resources.
 Moreover, whichever access control a Human Computer System kernel provides is often so primitive that it's both too slow to be in any code's critical path and yet too coarse and too inexpressive to match